magomimmo/modern-cljs/doc/tutorial-08.md

 lein cljsbuild auto dev # from modern-cljs home in a new terminal
 ```

-If you want interact with the bREPL, just execute the usual command to
+If you want to interact with the bREPL, just execute the usual command to
 run the bREPL.

 ```bash